bytefish/bytefish.de/blog/acl_google_zanzibar.md

 ### An ANTLR4 Grammar for the Configuration Language ###

-After spending some hours learning ANTLR4 syntax and an amateurish Grammar, I have seen, that there's already an ANTLR4 Grammar for the Google Zanzibar Configuration Language on GitHub, which was written by [Kjell Holmgren].
+After spending some hours learning ANTLR4 syntax and an amateurish Grammars, I have seen, that there's already an ANTLR4 Grammar for the Google Zanzibar Configuration Language on GitHub.
+It was written by [Kjell Holmgren].
 So all credit goes to him, his [acl-rewrite] is a great project and I've learnt tons about Google Zanzibar.

 ```antlr
 /**